zzonyo/trust-docs-test/source/index.html.md

 ## Huobi Testnet

-Since the effective day of this notification, Huobi Global will launch a new test environment dedicated for external user’s testing – Huobi Testnet.
+Huobi Global has launched a new test environment dedicated for external user’s testing – Huobi Testnet.

-API users will be able to practice Huobi API there, before stepping into real trading.
-API users should be also able to trial some new features before they going live, through Huobi Testnet.
+New API users could practice Huobi API there, before stepping into real trading.
+Experienced API users are also able to trial some new features before they going live, through this Huobi Testnet.

 At this stage, only spot market trading is available on Huobi Testnet.
 Isolated margin, cross margin, stable coin exchange, and ETF trading are gradually opening.